catenglaender/public-notes/ILIAS-development/2026/semantic-button-link-hierarchy/semantic-button-link-hierarchy.md

 * One more button type would add one more nuance to the information architecture in ILIAS.
 * Treating some buttons differently depending on the type of action they trigger can reduce distractions.
-* Finding groupings and dedicated locations for buttons in smaller contexts makes busy interfaces more manageable.
+* Finding groupings and dedicated locations for buttons in fenced contexts makes busy interfaces more manageable.

 We will investigate and build these findings over the course of this document.